aldomontinaroam/ChicagoCrashesETL_LDS2425/README.md

 # Spotlight on the Windy City
 ![img](https://github.com/aldomontinaroam/_lds24_files/blob/main/DATA/cover.png)
 This repository contains all the files and scripts created and used for the project developed as part of the **Laboratory of Data Science** module of the **Decision Support Systems** course within the **Master Programme in Data Science and Business Informatics** at the **Department of Computer Science** of Università di Pisa.

-The project focuses on analyzing traffic incidents in **Chicago** using data sourced from Kaggle, aiming to simulate a **Decision Support System** for an insurance company.
+The project focuses on analyzing traffic incidents in **Chicago** using crashes data, aiming to simulate a **Decision Support System** for an insurance company.
 The dataset contains information on crashes, people involved, and vehicles involved, spanning from January 2014 to January 2019.
 The project consists of two main parts:
 1. **Database Design, Cleaning, and Population using Python and SQL Server Integration Services (SSIS)**
 2. **Analysis and Business Intelligence using SQL Server Analysis Services (SSAS), MDX Queries, and Power BI Dashboards**
 ---
 ## Repository Structure
 The repository is organized as follows:

 ```
-├── data/
-│   ├── raw/                  # Raw datasets (Crashes.csv, People.csv, Vehicles.csv)
+├── DATA/                      # Raw datasets provided by the lecturer
-│   ├── cleaned/               # Cleaned and processed datasets
-│   ├── warehouse/             # Data warehouse schema and tables
 │
-├── scripts/
+├── Part1/
-│   ├── cleaning/              # Python scripts for data cleaning and preprocessing
+│   ├── DataCleaning_scripts/  # Python scripts for data cleaning and preprocessing
-│   ├── ETL/                   # SSIS package and SQL scripts for data integration
+│   ├── SSIS/                  # SSIS package and files
+│   ├── EDA_scripts/           # Python scripts for exploratory data analysis
-│   ├── analysis/              # MDX queries and Power BI dashboard files
 │
-├── reports/
+├── Part2/
-│   ├── documentation/         # Project documentation and explanations
+│   ├── GROUP_8_CUBE/          # SSAS cube project files
-│   ├── visualizations/        # Graphs and dashboards from Power BI
+│   ├── PowerBI Dashboards/    # Graphs and dashboards from Power BI
 │
 ├── README.md                  # Project overview and instructions
-└── LICENSE                     # License information
+└── LDS2425_Group8_FullReport.pdf   # Project report
 ```

 ---